1926 Atlantic hurricane season: Hurricane Seven

-By 12:00 UTC on September 11—just twelve hours after the formation of the preceding cyclone—a new tropical storm formed in the Atlantic about 1100 mi east of the island of Martinique, though it probably originated earlier and was undetected; operationally, the storm was not tracked until September 14.
+By 12:00 UTC on September 11—just twelve hours after the formation of the preceding cyclone—a new tropical storm formed in the Atlantic about 1100 mi east of the island of Martinique, though it probably originated earlier and was undetected, being of Cape Verde origin; operationally, the storm was not tracked until September 14.
 Steadily moving north of due west, the cyclone quickly became a hurricane the next day, and over the next three days, while bypassing the Greater Antilles to the north, it continued to intensify to a major hurricane, with maximum sustained winds of at least 111 mph, yet few ships were near the eye with which to determine its path.
-On the afternoon of September 16, the cyclone peaked at 150 mph, near the upper threshold of the modern-day classification of Category 4, and shortly thereafter passed just 10 mi north of the island of Grand Turk, striking Mayaguana at peak intensity early the next day.
-Continuing over the South-Central Bahamas and Andros Island on September 17–18, the cyclone, with winds of 145 mph, then struck South Florida near Perrine, 15 mi south of Downtown Miami, shortly before 12:00 UTC on September 18, with its large eye passing over the Miami metropolitan area.
+On the afternoon of September 16, the cyclone peaked at 150 mph, near the upper threshold of the modern-day classification of Category 4, and shortly thereafter brushed Grand Turk Island, striking Mayaguana at peak intensity early the next day.
+Continuing over the south-central Bahamas on September 17–18, the cyclone then struck South Florida near Perrine shortly before 12:00 UTC on September 18, with its large eye passing over Downtown Miami; at the time peak winds in the broad circulation were near 145 mi/h.
+The lowest pressure was estimated at 930 mb, the seventh most intense in a storm to strike the United States.
 Swiftly crossing southernmost Florida, the potent hurricane weakened slightly before entering the Gulf of Mexico near Punta Rassa in the afternoon, and its path gradually curved northwest on September 19.
-Late on September 20, its path slowed drastically and curved west, making landfall near Perdido Beach, Alabama, with winds of 115 mph and a measured pressure of 954.9 mb in the calm eye.
+Late on September 20, its path slowed drastically and curved west, making landfall near Perdido Beach, Alabama, with winds of 115 mph and a measured pressure of 28.20 inHg in the calm eye.
 Quickly weakening thereafter, the cyclone paralleled the coasts of Alabama and Mississippi, dissipating over Louisiana on September 22.